LukeGrahamLandry/franca/docs/aot_bake.md

   ```

 - talk about how jit-shims are used to avoid compiling for comptime but still give you something that bakes to the same thing.

+## Jitted Code

+An exception to bake_relocatable_value just magically working is if you mmap executable memory
+at comptime and then expect it to be available at runtime.
+Since I care about seamless cross compiling, you need to give the code to the compiler
+in a form that can be translated to different architectures efficiently.
+The serialiazation format for the compiler's ir is in backend/incremental.fr.
+If you generate a module and pass it to import_frc,
+the functions you get back can be called at comptime or runtime, just like normal code.
+See examples/import_c/ffi.fr for a complex example of this or examples/bf/bf2ir.fr for a simple one.

+Functions added by import_frc are subject to the same reachability analysis as the rest of your program.
+So you can add a large module, then call lots of big functions at comptime
+and one small function at runtime without bloating your binary.

+Alternatively, if you want to generate the machine code yourself, you can use AsmFunction
+and provide a version of each function for each architecture you might want to target,
+and the compiler will choose the right one to call.
+Again, this will work at comptime or runtime.
+My examples use `backend/<arch>/bits.fr` as a verbose assembler so they look declaritive
+but it's just normal code, you could do whatever you want there.
+Currently there's no easy way to do relocations (like accessing symbols).
+There's a painful workaround in examples/os/build.fr/emit_entry
+(but hopefull i'll fix it properly eventually).